Azure/vscode-aks-tools/docs/book/src/features/show-properties-azureportal-start-stop.md

 Right click on your AKS cluster and click on **Show Properties** to display the AKS cluster and agent pool properties like provisioning state, fqdn, k8s version, along with node properties like node version, vm type, vm size, o/s type, o/s disk size and nodes provisioning state.

-This page also enable some useful cluster and node pool level operations like `Abort Last Operration for Agent Pool`, `Reconcile` and `Abort Last Operration for Cluster`
+This page also enables some useful cluster and node pool level operations like `Abort Last Operation` (at cluster and agent pool level) and `Reconcile`.

 ![Abort operation](../resources/show-properties-abort.png)
 ![Reconcile operation](../resources/show-properties-reconcile.png)